HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 WordPress dominates this space and thus deserves further discussion.

-[WordPress is an open source project](https://wordpress.org/about/) with a mission to "democratize publishing".
+<a hreflang="en" href="https://wordpress.org/about/">WordPress is an open source project</a> with a mission to "democratize publishing".
 The CMS is free.
 While this is likely an important factor in its adoption share, the two next most popular CMSs–Joomla and Drupal–are also free.
 The WordPress community, contributors, and business ecosystem are likely the major differentiators.

 A "core" WordPress community maintains the CMS and services requirements for additional functionality through custom services and products (themes and plugins).
 This community has an outsized impact, with a relatively small number of people maintaining both the CMS itself and providing the additional functionality which makes WordPress sufficiently powerful and flexible that it can service most types of website.
 This flexibility is important when explaining the market share.